nikkittmess/CODES.BY.ME/README.md

-# ASSIGNMENT-CODES-
+## C ASSIGNMENT CODES
-This repository includes codes that were to given to me as assignments.
+This repository includes C codes that were to given to me as assignments.